alphagov/notifications-ftp/README.md

 ### AWS credentials

-To run the API you will need appropriate AWS credentials.
+To run the API you will need AWS credentials.
 See the [Wiki](https://github.com/alphagov/notifications-manuals/wiki/aws-accounts#how-to-set-up-local-development) for more details.

 ### pycurl